-2020 certainly was a challenging year for travellers seeking to tick items off their bucket list.
-But don't let that stop you from researching more places to visit!
+2020 certainly was a challenging year for travelers seeking to tick items off their bucket list, but 2021 already got better in terms of travel opportunities, so don't let that stop you from researching more places to visit!

 Only, where to start?